juntossomosmais/frontend-challenge/README.md

 You should to develop:

-- Filters by region and / or customer classification;
+- Filter by customer classification;
 - Search by name and / or last name;
 - Navigation when click on customer cards;
 - A internal page with more details of customers (use your creativity);